2017 National Champions!

 Moderator: Mr. Morey

-Description: The Math Team enriches students’ mathematical skills.
+Description: The Math Team (which has its own home room) enriches students’ mathematical skills.
 It deepens certain areas of mathematics and teaches some new areas as well.
 Work is done both individually and collectively.
 The team competes six times a year from October to May.
 Tryouts take place at the end of each year to select the team of 30.

 Moderator: Mr. Flanagan